Category

 Request for Tender (RFT)

 The RFT is commonly used in the construction industry and public sector projects.
-It is a formal invitation to tenderers to submit their bids for specific projects.
+It is a formal invitation to bidders to submit their tender for specific projects.
 The words tender and bid are interchangeable.
 RFTs include detailed project specifications, requirements, terms, and conditions.
-The tendering process is highly structured, enabling organizations to evaluate and compare bids objectively.
+The RFT process is highly structured, enabling organizations to evaluate and compare bids objectively.
 RFTs ensure transparency, fairness, and adherence to procurement regulations.

 May also be referred to as: Invitation to Tender (ITT), Call for Bid (CFB), Bid for Tender (BFT)